-An estimated 2.6 million people are internally displaced in Somalia.?The main reasons for displacement are food insecurity, conflict, and natural disasters.?
-Nearly 1.3 million are children.?
+An estimated 2.6 million people are internally displaced in Somalia.
+Areas hosting the most IDPs include Mogadishu and Bay region.?The main reasons for displacement are food insecurity, conflict, and natural disasters.?
+Nearly 1.3 million of the displaced are children.?
 Some people have been displaced for nearly two decades.?
-Drought conditions have displaced over 1.1 million people since November 2016.?
+Drought conditions have displaced more than 1.1 million people since November 2016.?

 Tropical cyclone sagar

 Cyclone Sagar, one of the strongest storms ever recorded in Somalia, made landfall in northwest Somaliland on 19 May.
 228,000 people were affected in Somaliland and Puntland.?
 The most affected areas in Somaliland were Woqooyi Galbeed and Awdal regions.?